 The Journal of Urgent Writing 2017 EDITED BY SIMON WILSON Following on from the success of the 2016 edition, this book contains essays that are provocative, passionate and argumentative and cover a range of current topics.
 The 2017 edition is edited by Simon Wilson and features essays by Morgan Godfery, Jess Berentson-Shaw, David Cohen, Emma Espiner, Jo Randerson, Victor Rodger and Max Harris.
 SIMON WILSON was the Auckland affairs editor at The Spinoff and now writes for the New Zealand Herald.
 He is a regular observer of and commentator on Auckland urban issues.
 He is the former editor of Metro and Cuisine magazines.
 PUBLISHED: November 2017 ISBN: 9780994141569 Limpbound, 234 x 153mm.
-312 pages. \$39.99 LOOK INSIDE AUTHOR Q&A

-A better quality national volume conversation?
-2017 Conducted by clever people who know a thing or two?
-You're holding I in your hand.
-This collection of provocative, impassioned essays about to the Xe Zeland issues by smart.
-New Zeland issues by smart.
-New Zeland issues by THE JOURNAL OF URGENT WRITING 2017 TEXT EXTRACT Imagine if our cultural and institutional rituals and behaviours were Māori.
+312 pages. \$39.99 LOOK INSIDE AUTHOR Q&A conversation?
+2017 Conducted by clever people who knew a thing or two?
+You're holding it in you'r hand.
+This collection of provocative, impassioned easily about hot New Zeeland issues by smart New Zeeland issues by smart New Zeeland insues the control instituted and engine.
+THE JOURNAL OF URGENT WRITING 2017 TEXT EXTRACT Imagine if our cultural and institutional rituals and behaviours were Māori.
 Think, for example, about all those election debates.
 Instead of partisan and predictable performances, naff attempts by politicians to personalise themselves with references to 'hard-working Kiwis' or that summer they spent mucking in with the common folk at the meat works, imagine if we'd had a Māori framework.
 What if Bill English and Andrew Little had been required to recite their pepeha (ancestry) and then have a significant waiata they'd selected to perform.
 What if they'd had to bring a rōpu (group) willing to tautoko (support) them and sing it with them.
 In te ao Māori the art of formal speech-making, whaikōrero, is elevated.
 A great speaker has an appreciation of history, wit and metaphor.
 Māori oratory is closer to poetry in some settings and our speakers are performers.
 They can use the stage - whether it is the paepae, the community hall or parliament - to great effect, with dramatic pauses, jokes and impassioned exhortations littered throughout.
 Wouldn't you rather have watched that?